alex-romanovskii/summareyez/README.md

 need to use mainloop

 **Create_text**(user_name,user_text,text_name,user_gender,user_age,points,eye_tracker=True,verbose=True,see_rectangle=True)
-points=boolean(True to see point on screen) eye_tracker=True - when coordinate range from 0 to 1 else False verbose=True - to see output in real time see_rectangle=True - to see rectangle around the words get_bbox(x,y) (method) - find sentence according to coordinates x,y
+\npoints=boolean(True to see point on screen)
+\neye_tracker=True - when coordinate range from 0 to 1 else False
+\nverbose=True - to see output in real time
+\nsee_rectangle=True - to see rectangle around the words
+\nget_bbox(x,y) (method) - find sentence according to coordinates x,y

-##**NOTE: if you run code not in jupyter notebook, need to comment rows with 'display'
+**NOTE: if you run code not in jupyter notebook, need to comment rows with 'display'